Hawai’i Trip Journal 2010

 He choreographed his talking in a continuous dance mode that came naturally and was not self-conscious until he actually acted out a history of martial arts, doing a few moves from each, flowing posture into posture: karate to judo to taekwondo to aikido.
 As he put a reggae beat into every sentence, he had a number of riffs going simultaneously—cloudbusting, upgrading track stars so that they really knew how to run, growing body cells from minerals, why the native Hawaiians are so large, opening the heart to the universe, turning prana into muscles without protein, acting in dark martial-arts flicks, teaching his parents the new consciousness.

-Stunning and mega-entertaining to watch the drama unfold, the characters engage with one another.
+It was stunning and mega-entertaining to watch the drama unfold, the characters engage with one another.

 We left around five.
 It was already eight in California and eleven on the East Coast.
 At David’s suggestion, we grabbed dinner on the way back to Po’ipu at Papaya’s, a health food store in an outdoor mall in Kapa’a, a few towns south of Kilauea.
-It was very good fare—carrot-ginger soup, spanakopitas—plus a beautiful setting: we got to sit by a fountain in a little park and watch boys with drums and girls with hulas go in and out of the Polynesian Cultural Center.
+It was very good food—carrot-ginger soup, spanakopitas—plus a beautiful setting: we got to sit by a fountain in a little park and watch boys with drums and girls with hulas go in and out of the Polynesian Cultural Center.

 There are chickens everywhere in Kaua’i, all over the roads, the shopping centers, the fields, Noniland, in industrial parks, at Island Car, in the cove by the turtles, on the Sheraton Beach.
 You have to stop for them regularly while driving; you have to especially look out for them when parking.